 Ski fitness is such an important (and often overlooked) factor in progressing your skiing.
-By improving your balance and strength using the guide below you'll find it easier to develop your parallels and carves this winter so you can style it out from the first lift until the apres bar.
+By improving your balance and strength using the guide below you'll find it easier to develop your parallels and carving turns this winter so you can style it out from the first lift until the apres bar.

 The core of any ski fitness regime is strength, mobility, and endurance.
 In reality, most of us are feeling the burn of intense physical activity by day 3 of the trip!
 Soreness and joint pain builds up over time, preventing you from getting out on the slopes as much as you want and hampering your enjoyment while you’re there.